When AI Wrote Erotica (And Made Me Blush)

 Which is usually where the good material starts.

-If you want the books, they are in the library.
-Mistress Savannah and The Boss You Need still do exactly what they were built to do.
+If you want the books: Mistress Savannah and The Boss You Need still do exactly what they were built to do.
+What happened when the machine read them back is the companion piece: When AI Spoke Erotica.